 My main character, the Hero, is a Holy Knight.
 You can make a few other characters different classes as well.
 You can create a combination of every class, or you can just pick one and stick with it.
 The choices are up to you.
 Once you complete a certain combination of classes, either more powerful classes will open up, or a specified class will open.
 Advanced Dark Mage and Advanced White Mage opens up the class for Sage, for instance.

-This game is a turn-based RPG not unlike its predecessors Breath of Fire and Chrono Trigger.
+This game is a turn-based RPG not unlike its predecessor's Breath of Fire and Chrono Trigger.
 The enemies in the game are pretty generic (wolf, goblin, elemental), but they can be a pretty decent challenge.
 In battle, you can speed up the battle clock in case you are too impatient with the current speed.
-You can also auto attack your enemies, and switch between the two at whim.
+You can also auto-attack your enemies and switch between the two at a whim.

-CRP points, or Crystareino Points, are a form of special currency you can purchase or earn in game to buy special items you cannot elsewhere get.
+CRP points, or Crystareino Points, are a form of special currency you can purchase or earn in-game to buy special items you cannot get elsewhere.
 You can purchase 100 CRP for about 1$, or you can defeat enemies as you naturally progress in the game.
-5 enemies = 1 CRP.
-You can purchase stat enhancing items, full panacea items, or accessories that double the amount of money, experience, or class experience you earn per battle.
+Five enemies = 1 CRP.
+You can purchase stat-enhancing items, full panacea items, or accessories that double the amount of money, experience, or class experience you earn per battle.

-This game comes complete with a World Map, storyline recorder (in case you get lost), and even an ability to leave an area without having to track all the way through the level like in most RPG's.
+This game comes complete with a World Map, storyline recorder (in case you get lost), and even the ability to leave an area without having to track all the way through the level, like in most RPGs.

 There is more to the storyline than that, but the sub-stories have little to nothing to do with the actual plot and seem to just be there in order to be filler material.
-But I guess that does not differ too much from most other RPG's, but this one just make it seem obvious.
+But I guess that does not differ too much from most other RPGs, but this one just makes it seem obvious.